VLPatton/jord/README.md

 # Jord - Some game idea I had
 There isn't much to it, it's pretty much just a game like Minecraft but with more natural terrain.
 "Jord" is pronounced like English, "yard," but with an "o" instead of "a."
 ## Version
-Stable: v0.0.1-alpha <br>
+Stable: N/A <br>
 Working (Github): v0.0.1-beta
 ### Version Notes
 Current Stable is equivalent in function to current Working, the only major difference is code structure/organization.
 No performance differences.
 ## Building/Launching the Game
-Within the project root, run `make && make install` as regular user to install to home directory.
+First, make sure you run `mkdir bin` within the project root.
+Then, still within the project root, run `make && make install` as regular user to install to home directory.
 With `sudo` privileges, run `make && sudo make install` to install to `/usr/local`.
 After making sure that `/usr/local/bin` is in `$PATH`, you can run it from the terminal through the command `jord`.
 ### Hardware Requirements
 Jord uses OpenGL 3.3; if your GPU does not support this version at a minimum, it will NOT run.
 The tested/known-working hardware is below:
 * Core i7 10700K, Geforce RTX 3080